KTKin/S381F-Project-Student-Management-System/README.md

 2. Press `Update` to update the phone number.
 #### Exceptions
 - Any exception below that causes update failure:
-1. Phone number is not 8 digit number.
+1. `Phone` is not 8 digit number.
-2. Phone number or email is used by other user.
+2. `Phone` or email is used by other user.
 #### Successful Update
 - New data will replace old data and be show in the main page.